Rishikesh46/ReactBlogRender/README.md

 ## Introduction

-Created a Blog-Rendering website with help of react application.
+- Created a Blog-Rendering website with help of react application.

-Data is fetched from backend hosted on heroku
+- Data is fetched from backend hosted on heroku

-The home page consist of blogs which can render through each links.
+- The home page consist of blogs which can render through each links.

-With the help of related links you can render through different blogs.
+- With the help of related links you can render through different blogs.

 ## How to start

-In Vscode terminal type: git clone
+1.In Vscode terminal type: git clone

-npm i
+2.npm i

-to run : npm run start
+3.to run : npm run start

 ## Demo